faisalahmed11/sunnyside-agency-landing-page-solution/README.md

 ## Acknowledgments

-I would love to thank Web Dev Simplified Youtube Channel, for being amazing platform and proving valuable resources without any pay.
+I would love to thank Kevin Powell Youtube Channel, for being amazing platform and proving valuable resources without any pay.